Will Hiking Build Muscle?

 Many people are scared away from the gym because of the pressuring environment it sets up.
 Being surrounded by people who have achieved the image you want to achieve so badly can be intimidating.
 Others simply prefer the scenery in a national park to the sight of Big Jim’s squatting glutes.

-Hiking works several primary muscle groups including the quadriceps, hamstrings, glutes, calves, core, low back, and heart and can result in an increase in muscle mass over time.
-However, because of its aerobic nature, hiking generally results in less added muscle compared to much intense activities such as weightlifting.
+Hiking works several primary muscle groups, including the quadriceps, hamstrings, glutes, calves, core, low back, and heart, and can increase muscle mass over time.
+However, because of its aerobic nature, hiking generally results in less added muscle compared to much more intense activities such as weightlifting.

 But how does it work?
 And what muscle groups are you exercising when you climb up to your favorite overlook?